wasmCloud/wasmcloud-dev-site/content/overview/getting-started/_index.en.md

 ```shell
 ctl link MBCFOPM6JW2APJLXJD3Z5O4CN7CPYJ2B4FTKLJUR5YR5MITIU7HD3WD5 VAG3QITQQ2ODAOWB5TTQSDJ53XK3SHBEIFNK4AYJ5RKAX2UNSCAPHA5M wasmcloud:httpserver PORT=8080
 ```
 **Note:** If you're running MacOS you might receive a message asking if you want `wash` to receive incoming network connections.
-You should click "Allow", this is just setting up the provider's local HTTP server to listen on port 8080.
-This creates a temporary firewall rule to allow us to locally make HTTP requests to this HTTP server.
+Selecting either `Deny` or `Allow` will work for this tutorial where you are making a request to your own local machine.
+If you want to make this request from an environment that's not on your local machine, you may need to click `Allow` which will create a temporary firewall rule for that port.

 Once you see that the link has been advertised, you are ready to send a request to your actor.

 #### Interacting with your actor